Vintage By The Sea 6th & 7th September 2014

 The Vintage Marketplace, Curated by Dotty's Vintage

 Last year Dotty’s Vintage curated our best Vintage Marketplace yet and it was rammed from morning till night.
 The Vintage Marketplace gathers together forty of the finest purveyors of vintage clothes, accessories, mid century modern homewares, records, music memorabilia and up-cycled ephemera.
 Bringing together couture labels with prêt a porter and street style from the 1920s through to the 1980s.
 This year we have expanded into a more spacious venue, The Platform and there is now no excuse to miss out on a bit of vintage shopping!

-Style hunters roamed the Vintage site to snap the most fashion-savvy festival goers.
-Our special ‘fash-mob’ catwalk, where our chosen 'style hunted' gathered for a one-off event.
+Style hunters roam the Vintage site to snap the most fashion-savvy festival goers.
+Our special ‘fash-mob’ catwalk, are 'style hunted', gathering for a one-off event.

-Our expert Vintage tutors helped festival goers learn a new skill or revive an old one from sewing vintage style fashion accessories, knitting, up-cycling, quilting, designing and generally getting creative.
+Our expert Vintage tutors help festival goers learn a new skill or revive an old one, from sewing vintage style fashion accessories, knitting, up-cycling, quilting, designing and generally getting creative.
 Come and get stuck in!

 Hair and Beauty

 The vintage hair and beauty salon brought to you by Guys n Dolls will provide decade specific hair and make up, from 1920s to the 1970s.